mongodb/docs/source/reference/replica-status.rst

    The ``lastHeartbeat`` value provides an :term:`ISODate` formatted date of the last heartbeat received from this node.
-Compare this value to the value of the :status:`date` field to track replication latency.
+Compare this value to the value of the :status:`date` field to track latency between these nodes.

    This value is only present for remote nodes.

 .. describe:: pingMS

-   The ``pingMS`` value is only present for remote nodes, and represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote node and the current node.
+   The ``pingMS`` represents the number of milliseconds (ms) that a round-trip packet takes to travel between the remote node and the current node.

+   This value is only present for remote nodes.